Iceberg A-74: Calving

 The calving of the iceberg was much anticipated due to large rifts in the ice that appeared in September 2019, in the vicinity of the McDonald Ice Rumples.
 The rift spread very rapidly across part of the Brunt Ice Shelf in summer 2020–21.

 GPS equipment belonging to the British Antarctic Survey (BAS) first reported that the iceberg had calved on 26 February.
 The GPS receivers are maintained by researchers at the nearby BAS Halley Research Station.
 The GPS units had been raised above the snow in January and February 2021 as part of regular maintenance.
 Two of the units were on the iceberg when it calved and reported moving around 100 m between 8:00 am and 9:00 am GMT on 26 February.
 Previous movements had been around 8 m per day.

-The calving was confirmed by the American National Ice Center (NIC) the following day, using imagery from the Sentinel-1A satellite.
-The NIC named the iceberg A-74 in accordance with its naming conventions.
+The calving was confirmed by the U.S. National Ice Center (USNIC) the following day, using imagery from the Sentinel-1A satellite.
+The USNIC named the iceberg A-74 in accordance with its naming conventions.

 Its initial location, post-calving, was 75°13′S 25°41′W. Soon after calving iceberg A-74 measured 30 nmi by 18 nmi and had a surface area of around 1270 km2.
 It was considered large for an iceberg originating from Brunt, being the largest to calve in this sector since 1971.
 The Eastern Weddell Sea region is less affected by global warming than the Western portion.
 The calving of A-74 is part of the natural ice cycle and not attributed to global warming.
 On 1 March the cloud cover thinned sufficiently to allow NASA to capture a natural colour image of the iceberg using the Operational Land Imager aboard Landsat 8.